DATES AND DEADLINES

 Attention: We are extending the abstract deadline with specific interest in submissions from urban planners, members of the humanitarian aid and NGO communities, and policy workers from the Middle East.

 The Institute for Religion, Culture and Public Life (IRCPL) at Columbia University is requesting paper proposals to present for its conference series “Pluralism in Emergenc(i)es: Movement, Space, and Religious Difference,” which will convene first in Amman and then in Tunis.
 “Pluralism in Emergenc(i)es“ explores pluralism as it emerges in response to contemporary global crises.
 “Pluralism” is commonly understood as the recognition and affirmation of diversity within a governing body or set of institutional arrangements.
 Drawing on the resources of Columbia’s Global Centers in Amman and Istanbul, this conference seeks to examine the historical, social, and religious underpinnings of the so-called migrant and refugee crisis in order to position this moment as a state of emergence, rather than a state of emergency.
 Thinking of pluralism as a technology of power that helps to organize people and their interactions, and often articulated with special attention to religious difference, this conference will address how pluralism becomes activated in emergency situations and is utilized in different ways and towards different ends.
-This conference series is being co-sponsored by IRCPL, Columbia Global Centers, and the Center for Religion, Conflict and the Public Domain at the University of Groningen.
+This conference series is being co-sponsored by IRCPL, Columbia Global Centers, the Center for Religion, Conflict and the Public Domain at the University of Groningen, and the Department of Culture Studies and Oriental Languages (IKOS) at the University of Oslo.

 The two-day conference in Amman intends to bring together local experts, students and activists with regional specialists and practitioners from academia, the art world, and the business community, as well as experts from civil society and the NGO sector, to present and discuss the impact of the global migration situation on housing and urban development, collective memory and identity, and religious pluralism in the face of rapidly changing and increasingly precarious lived realities.
 Following the conference, select participants will be invited to contribute a revised and extended version of their papers to an edited book volume and other online writing fora.